-The official Christmas and New Year holidays in Russia last from 31 December to 10 January.
+The official Russian Christmas and New Year holidays last from 31 December to 10 January.
 People go to the midnight services, and special Christmas food includes cakes, pies, and meat dumplings.
 However, The New Year celebrations are still very important to Russians, when Father Frost, or Ded Moroz, brings presents to children (accompanied by his grandaughter Snegurochka).

-The Story of Babushka
+The story of Babushka

 Once in a small Russian town there lived a women called Babushka.
 Babushka always had work to do sweeping, polishing, dusting and cleaning.
 Her house was the best kept, most tidy house in the whole village.
-Her garden was beautiful and her cooking was wonderful.
+Her garden was also beautiful and her cooking was wonderful.

 One evening she was busy dusting and cleaning, so busy that she didn’t hear the villagers outside in the square talking about and looking at the new star in sky.
 She had heard about the new star but thought, All this fuss about a star!
 I don’t even have the time to look because I’m so behind with my work.
 I must work all night!

-So, she missed the star as it shone brightly, high overhead.
+So, Babushka missed the star as it shone brightly, high overhead.
 She also missed the little line of twinkling lights coming down towards the village at dawn.
 She didn’t hear the sounds of the pipes and drums.
-She missed the voices and whispers of the villagers wondering whether the lights were an army or a procession of some sort.
+Babushka missed the voices and whispers of the villagers wondering whether the lights were an army or a procession of some sort.
 She missed the sudden quiet of the villagers and even the footsteps coming up the path to her door.

 But the one thing that she couldn’t miss was the loud knocking on her front door.